DO YOU NOT KNOW?

 KNOWING THE BIBLE

-That difference is the reason why faithful and persevering Believers in the past translated, produced and preserved it in spite of horrendous persecutions and difficulties.
+Its difference is what motivated faithful and persevering Believers in the past to translate, produce and preserve it in spite of persecutions, difficulties and even death.

 In His earthly ministry, Jesus was preparing His Disciples for the New Covenant and Kingdom to come with the Holy Spirit's arrival.

-He told His disciples that, after He had ascended, the Holy Spirit would come and guide them into all truth (John 16'13).
-That began after His arrival on the Day of Pentecost.
+At one stage, He told them that He would send the Holy Spirit who would guide them into all truth (John 16'13).
+That began on the Day of Pentecost (Acts 2'2).